Living room in Brisa Alacant apartment in Gran Alacant

 What are the typical deposit costs when renting an apartment in Spain?

-What rights does a tourist renting a holiday apartment in Spain have?
+What rights does a tenant renting an apartment in Spain have?

 Do I need travel insurance for Spain?